briankoser/sfc-listeners-guide/episodes/0154-abc-picks-up-marvels-shield-and-other-news.md

 Ben is going to Disney in September and knows he will hate it. <q class="archivist inline">Oh boy</q>

-They're filming {% workTitle "Avatar 2" %} and {% workTitle "Avatar 3" %} back-to-back starting in 2014.
+They're filming {% work "Avatar 2" %} and {% work "Avatar 3" %} back-to-back starting in 2014.

 Ben got his second Master's degree in two years.

-Ben thinks Ben Kingsley will make a comeback from {% workTitle "Iron Man 3" %} in {% workTitle "Ender's Game" %}.
+Ben thinks Ben Kingsley will make a comeback from {% work "Iron Man 3" %} in {% work "Ender's Game" %}.